What do Chinese people drink?

 So, if you want your business deal to go through, don’t refuse it.

-You can find out more about this Chinese drink in the amazing book, Drunk in China: Baijiu and the World’s Oldest Drinking Culture.
+You can find out more about this Chinese drink in the insightful book, Drunk in China: Baijiu and the World’s Oldest Drinking Culture.

 8. Spirits and cocktails